TUM-DSE/cloud-security/README.md

   - Overview

-  - Challenges for cloud security
+  - Hardware as the root of trust

 - System security principles